Sharareh18/Hexplained/Develop/hexplained-tutorial.md

 Character classes match a set of characters, such as digits or letters.
 For example:
 A single character: matches the character itself.
 A range of characters: matches any character in the inclusive range.
 The range is specified by two characters separated by a dash (-).
 The first character must be smaller in character value than the second character.
 The character value is the Unicode code point of the character.
-Because Unicode code points are usually assigned to alphabets in order, [a-z] specifies all lowercase Latin characters, while [α-ω] specifies all lowercase Greek characters.
+Because Unicode code points are usually assigned to alphabets in order, [a-z] specifies all lowercase Latin characters.

 In our hex value regex, we use the [a-f0-9] character class to match any lowercase letter a-f or any digit 0-9.